greenm01/vb4x/docs/vb4x_specs.md

 ### 5\.1.4 Combat State

-Space Force ships are either undamaged, crippled, or destroyed.
+Squadron units are either undamaged, crippled, or destroyed.

 Attack Strength (AS) represents a unit's offensive firepower and is a mutable type.

-Defense Strength (DS) represents a unit's defensive shielding and is a constant type.
+Defense Strength (DS) represents a unit's defensive shielding and is an immutable type.

 **Reduced**: Degradation of combat state.